nuetzliches/spocr/DEVELOPMENT.md

 ## Generator Activation and .env Bootstrap

-Modern artifacts (inputs, outputs, results, procedures, table types, DbContext) are produced when the generator runs in `dual` or `next` mode.
+Modern artifacts (inputs, outputs, results, procedures, table types, DbContext) are produced once the generator runs with a valid `.env` – generation always targets the next pipeline now.

 Initial setup for a fresh repository or sample (`samples/restapi`):